e-gov/TARA-Doku/TechnicalSpecification.md

 - The service supports the authorisation code flow.
 The authorisation code flow is deemed the most secure option and is thus appropriate for public services.
 - All information about an authenticated user is transferred to the application in an ID token.
 - The eIDAS assurance level is also transferred to the application if it is known (in the `acr` statement).
+- The service supports using user's language preference by including `ui_locales` parameter in the authentication request.
-- The authentication method is selected by the user in the authentication service.
+- The authentication method is selected by the user in the authentication service or by the interfaced client with the `scope` parameter.
 - Cross-border authentication based on the technical specification of eIDAS.
 - Dynamic registration of the client application is not supported.
 The client application is registered in RIA by a separate procedure.
 - Single sign-on (SSO) and _session management_ are currently not supported.